 Other coping strategies, when faced with grief triggers, can also include having a healthy network to lean on when negative emotions become overwhelming.
 Find people in your life where you feel safe and are encouraged to talk to about your loss.
 Many clients at the Grief Recovery Center have found bereavement support groups to be very helpful when they are working through the stresses of grief triggers.

 In your grief recovery process, you may often want to avoid grief triggers and the negative emotions.
 But, to deny your feelings is to allow it to build your anxieties around it.
 Allow yourself to face your sense of loss and the feelings that follow.
 It is okay to feel depressed as you grow through your grief recovery journey.
 There are no time frames you need to finish your grieving process.
 But, if grief triggers begin to impact your daily functions, it may be best to seek professional help through your grief to re-establish balance and direction in your life.

 What else can you do?

 Your grief recovery is journey is a process that is continually changing and going through its ups and downs.
 It does not stay put once you have “worked” through it, it is a phase in your life that you will embrace.
-But the good news is that you are not alone in this journey, you can contact us at the Grief Recovery Center for more info today.
+But the good news is that you are not alone in this journey, you can contact us at the Grief Recovery Center in Houston, TX for more info today.